OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-035.md

 ## Psalm 35:28

 > And my tongue shall proclaim Your righteousness
-> And Your praise all day long.
+> And Your praise throughout the day.